IBMPredictiveAnalytics/STATS_STRUC_CHANGE/Readme.md

 # STATS STRUC CHANGE
-## Test for structural change in regresion models with ordered c
+## Test for structural change in regresion models with ordered cases
- This package calculates a linear model for specified vari
+ This package calculates a linear model for specified variables and provides plots and test statistics for structural change.
+Cases should be time series data or ordered by another variable.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 19 or later
+- IBM SPSS Statistics 19 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions